-As Mr. Evenerr passed through the State of Ohio, lately, on his return homewards from a tour to the West, he was detained, by the kindness of the People at the Yellow Springs, to a Public Dinner at that place.
-On which occasion, he returned thanks in an address which is cave commands to intercept the flames that well worthy of publication entire : but we content ourselves with extracting from
+As Mr. Everett passed through the State of Ohio, lately, on his return homewards from a tour to the West, he was detained, by the kindness of the People at the Yellow Springs, to a Public Dinner at that place.
+On which occasion, he returned thanks in an address which is well worthy of publication entire: but we content ourselves with extracting from it the following passage.

-"It has been frequently remaked, that the sea.
-It was in vain he ran from place our beloved Country is set up by Providence as a great exampler to the world. from which the most enlightened and best governed of the ancient nations have and scattered its rich contents before them ed, that, almost ever since, it has been subjected to foreign rule, and left unshielded to receive every impression that could be fixed on it by foreign ascendancy, we must feel that it is extraordinary that we have been able to constitute ourselves an acknowledged 'subject of envy and imitation to the oldest communities on earth.
-But when we of the old States turn our attention to the spectacle beneath our eyes at home, we are astonished we must come at last. to find that our compatively ancient Commonwealths, monitors as we deemed them obliged to come, in our turn, and take a most important lesson from you.
-In your great works of Internal Improvement have completed, and the other of which hu are pushing to its completion-at ge public expense, and under circumstances requiring no ordinary measure of legislative courage, you are setting an example to the oldest States of the Conwas on its way, in a single wagon, ters.
-The in greater part of the latter vancing to its completion ; while the regulate, the latter abolish.
+our beloved Country is set up by Provivain that he drew forth his splendid purse cently our continent itself was discover- business must be small, traders and maed, that, almost ever since, it has been nufacturers must make up their minds to shielded to receive every impression that could be fixed on it by foreign ascendanand imitation to the oldest communities on earth.
+But when we of the old States turn our attention to the spectacle beneath our eyes at home, we are astonished to find that our compatively ancient Comin the great school of improvements, are obliged to come, in our turn, and take a your great works of Internal Improvement in the two Canals, one of which you have completed, and the other of which you are pushing to its completion-at large public expense, and under circumstances requiring no ordinary measure of legislative courage, you are setting an example to the oldest States of the Confederacy.
+Forty years since, and the to as and a escape of mand that the in mas- of nearly four hundred miles rapidly ad- necessary expenses; the former we must In the greater part of the latter vancing to its completion; while the regulate, the latter abolish.